How to form diatonic chords of B minor scale?

 B – C♯ – D – E – F♯ – G – A – B are the notes of the B minor scale.

 Diatonic chords are formed by stacking two generic third notes above each scale note.

 These are the seven minor scale diatonic chords that come from the B minor scale.

 Each diatonic chord is labelled with a roman numeral number.

 All natural minor scales follow the same pattern:

 We use uppercase roman numeral numbers to represent major chords, lowercase to represent minor chords, uppercase with a small plus sign to represent augmented chords, and lowercase with a small circle to represent diminished chords.

-The seven diatonic chords formed from the key of B minor are:
+The seven diatonic chords in the B minor key are:

 i.
 B – D – F♯ (B minor chord)